rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 - **Should**
   - Preserve as much user-entered input as possible
   - Add information about the error in the page `<title>` if the submission causes a page reload or a new page load
+  - Consider disabling the form submission to help direct the user's attention to issues that exist

 - **Should Not**
   - Rely solely on visual cues to indicate an error
   - Set the `aria-invalid` attribute on required field prior to incorrect user data or attempted submission